StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/DELETE.md

 - For Duplicate Key, Aggregate Key, and Unique Key tables, the DELETE statement does not support using subquery results as conditions.

-- If a table uses any data model except the Duplicate Key model, you can specify only the primary key columns of the table as conditions.

-- If a primary key column that you specify as a condition for data deletion from a table cannot be found in the associated materialized view, the DELETE statement cannot be executed on the table.

 ### Impacts

 After you execute the DELETE statement, the query performance of your cluster may deteriorate for a period of time (before compaction is completed).
 The degree of deterioration varies based on the number of conditions that you specify.
 A larger number of conditions indicates a higher degree of deterioration.